comphilip/koreader-wiki/File-search.md

 The sorting order in the search results is the same as in the file browser.

+Long-press on a file to view its full path.

 Tap a supported file in the search results to open it.